Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Current Limitation

-The main issue is data size.
+The main limitation is still data availability.

-At the current stage, the project does not produce enough training samples for a stable machine learning model.
+The project currently does not generate enough samples for stable model training.

-Another concern is interpretability.
-Replacing heuristic strategies with a fully learned policy too early may make the bot harder to understand and debug.
+Another issue is that the strategy itself is still evolving.
+As new heuristics continue to be added, the feature set and decision process may also change.

-For this reason, ML is currently viewed as an experimental extension rather than a core component.
+Interpretability is another concern.
+Replacing heuristic strategies with a fully learned model too early may make the bot harder to understand and debug.

-In addition, the current versions are still evolving, which means the feature set and decision logic may continue to change.
+For now, ML is viewed as an experimental extension rather than a core component.

 ---

 ## Future Work

-Future work may focus on:
+Future work may include:

 - collecting larger self-play datasets
 - testing lightweight ranking models
-- trying reinforcement learning approaches
+- trying reinforcement learning methods
-- combining heuristic rules with ML methods
+- combining heuristic rules with ML approaches

 Rather than replacing heuristic strategies completely, ML is expected to serve as a ranking layer on top of existing rules.

-For now, the project mainly focuses on building reliable and explainable strategies first.
+For now, the main focus remains building reliable and explainable strategies first.

 The current goal is therefore not to build a full ML agent, but to prepare a framework for future experiments.